mingfang/terraform-provider-k8s/docs/resources/policy_v1beta1_pod_security_policy.md

 ######  TypeList

-volumes is a white list of allowed volume plugins.
+volumes is an allowlist of volume plugins.
 Empty indicates that no volumes may be used.
 To allow all volumes you may use '*'.